ballalsh/GACDProg/README.md

 # Remove duplicate column names

-# Appropriately labels the data set with descriptive variable names
+# Get column names of dataset from features.txt

-# From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+# Create a second, independent tidy data set with the average of each variable for each activity and each subject